AnarchoBooleanism/linux-config/README.md

 ## Important commands

-`update` - Runs `paru` and `flatpak update` `update-config` - Updates the local copy of this repo
+`update` - Runs `paru` and `flatpak update` `update-config` - Updates the local copy of this repo, and the dotfiles associated with it